For Schools

 • It is an opportunity to tell us about your school and to be a part of an important study that informs policy making in Scotland and around the world.

-• It is an opportunity for pupils to represent Scotland in a large scale global study and gives pupils assessment experience without the need to prepare in advance.
+• It is an opportunity for students to represent Scotland in a large scale global study and gives students assessment experience without the need to prepare in advance.

-• Schools will receive an individualised school feedback report based on pupils’ questionnaire responses.
-These reports include pupils’ attitudes, experience and confidence in maths, their wellbeing, their experiences of school in general and their experience of remote learning during the Covid-19 pandemic.
+• Schools will receive an individualised school feedback report based on students' questionnaire responses.
+These reports include students’ attitudes, experience and confidence in science, their wellbeing and their experiences of school in general.
 These can be compared with patterns in the country as a whole and can help build a profile for your school to use as part of your ongoing school evaluation.

 • The school feedback reports will also highlight key international findings.

-The contributions of pupils and teachers are what make PISA a success, and we, the Scottish Government and the Organisation for Economic Co-operation and Development (OECD) are all very grateful to the pupils and teachers who take part.
+The contributions of students and teachers are what make PISA a success, and we, the Scottish Government and the Organisation for Economic Cooperation and Development (OECD) are all very grateful to the students and teachers who take part.

 What will NFER do to support our school’s participation?

 NFER greatly appreciates your contribution to this important study.
-We understand that this is an unpredictable time and that the Covid-19 pandemic continues to put schools under pressure.
 We promise to support your school throughout the study and work with you to ensure your particular needs and requirements are met.

 Our aim is to ensure that the burden on schools is as low as possible.
-For instance, we will appoint a trained NFER PISA administrators, with teaching experience, to conduct the assessments in your school.
-They will liaise with your school coordinator to arrange their visit to your school.
+For instance, we will appoint a trained NFER PISA administrator, with teaching experience, to conduct the assessments in your school.
+They will liaise with your School Coordinator to arrange their visit to your school.
 They will bring everything to the school, run the session and return all the materials to NFER.
 In addition, all marking will be done by NFER.

 There will be a dedicated support team available to answer any queries during the administration of PISA in your school.
 You can contact the team by email at [email protected]